-Since English is also the second widely used language in the country, do not be surprised if you hear Filipinos usually use the English versions of various colors during casual conversations.
-In fact, the Philippines does not have a huge number of translations for different colors in Tagalog.
-Instead, we make use of this formula: “Kulay” + the thing commonly associated with that color.
-Here are some examples:
+Since English is also the country’s second most widely used language in the Philippines, do not be surprised if you hear Filipinos usually use the English versions of various colors during casual conversations.
+In fact, the Philippines does not have many translations for different colors in Tagalog.
+Instead, we use this formula: “Kulay” + the thing commonly associated with that color.

 |English||Tagalog||Item it is associated with|

-|Purple||Kulay ube||Purple yam (vegetable)|
+||Purple yam (vegetable)|

 ||Chocolate (tsokolate in Tagalog)|

 ||Orange (dalandan in Tagalog)|

-As you have probably learned from our painless list of Tagalog numbers, most of the Filipino words are heavily infused with Spanish counterparts.
+As you have probably learned from our painless list of Tagalog numbers, most Filipino words are heavily infused with Spanish counterparts.
 In fact, even the common names reflect the influence of Spain in the country.
 At present, there are three major ways by which you can name a color: the traditional Tagalog translation, the formal Filipino translation, and the Spanish counterparts.

-In the third column we also have the translations that are recently included in the UP Diksiyonaryong Filipino– a Filipino dictionary, maintained and updated by the top university in the Philippines, which contains the oldest, newest, and colloquial forms of Filipino words.
+In the third column, we also have the recently included translations in the UP Diksiyonaryong Filipino– a Filipino dictionary maintained and updated by the top university in the Philippines, which contains the oldest, newest, and colloquial forms of Filipino words.

-As of writing, the words from the third column are considered as poetic ways by which you can say the traditional Tagalog colors.
+As of writing, the words from the third column are considered poetic ways by which you can say the traditional Tagalog colors.
 Additionally, these words originated from different places in the Philippines.
-Here are some examples:

 |Formal Filipino Translations||Origin|

-If you enjoyed this post on how to say colors in Tagalog language, then you will surely love the Ling App.
-The Ling App is an exceptional travel companion for language enthusiasts who seriously want to challenge themselves to learn several new languages.
+If you enjoyed this post on how to say colors in the Tagalog language, then you will surely love the Ling App.
+The Ling app is an exceptional travel companion for language enthusiasts who want to challenge themselves to learn several new languages.